sciknoworg/subject-indexing-dataset/GND-subjects-taxonomy/gnd-how-to/README.md

 ## About

 This readme provides the instructionss to obtain the GND Sachbegriff (subject heading) authority records.
-E.g., file named as `authorities-gnd-sachbegriff_dnbmarc_20240213.mrc.xml`.
+E.g., file named as `authorities-gnd-sachbegriff_dnbmarc_yyyymmdd.mrc.xml`.

 ### I] Instructions to download the latest GND Sachbegriff file